GeetRakala/SDRG/README.md

 This notebook analyzes the statistical properties of the decimated graph.

 -   **Input**: Reads CSV files generated in the `csvfiles/` directory (e.g., `*_statistics.csv`).
 -   **Metrics**: Plots the distribution of cluster sizes and other relevant physical quantities to study the critical behavior.

--   **Metrics**: Plots the distribution of cluster sizes and other relevant physical quantities to study the critical behavior.

 ## Concurrency & Performance